 3.2 Secure Reviewers to Provide Constructive Feedback

 Once the team has produced a complete draft report, the document undergoes a quality assurance review.
-This is an internal review, usually conducted by project supervisors or technical experts from the organization tasked with conducting the assessment.
+This is an internal review, usually conducted by project supervisors or technical experts (including a gender expert) from the organization tasked with conducting the assessment.
 The reviewer’s task is to identify gaps, correct any errors, and ensure that the recommendations correspond to the findings and are both plausible and actionable.

 In addition, some assessment reports also undergo review by external experts, such as private sector experts from the World Bank or IFC, particularly if they helped finance the assessment.
 In the case of two recent assessments—Kenya and Tanzania—the IFC both co-funded the effort and published the jointly produced reports through its own channels.